Peer Reviewed Publication

 Using experimental and observational studies, I examine the effect of these bad actions in OECD countries to test my theory at three levels: the individual worker level, the community level, and the country level.
 First, I conduct a survey at the individual worker level in the U.S. to demonstrate that negative work experiences at foreign companies increase antipathy toward foreign investments and partner countries.
 In another chapter, I show that exposure to negative information about a foreign company's business practices triggers public backlash in the U.S. This analysis includes conjoint and survey experiments, and observational studies using foreign investment data, firms' regulatory violations, news, surveys, and voting data.
 In the final empirical chapter, I investigate how labor laws in the Global North influence industrial relations between foreign companies and their workers and foreign investment policies.
 I argue that institutional tools like works councils, which promote cooperative industrial relations, boost local workers' support for foreign investments.

-• What Money Can't (or Can) Buy: Inward Foreign Direct Investment and Backlash against Globalization in the United States (Job Market Paper) [paper]
+• What Money Can't (or Can) Buy: Inward Foreign Direct Investment and Public Backlash against Globalization in the United States (Job Market Paper) [paper]

-Abstract While foreign direct investment (FDI) is often welcomed by host communities, there are instances when even the direct economic beneficiaries of FDI oppose foreign investments.
-In this paper, I explore the role of foreign companies in either mitigating or exacerbating public backlash against FDI and globalization more generally in the United States.
-By applying intergroup contact theory, I examine how the foreign companies' deviation from local norms—such as violations of labor laws—shape public opinion toward partner countries and foreign investment policies.
-This study highlights the significance of foreign firms' interactions with two distinct groups.
-First, individual workers' experiences in foreign companies influence their perceptions of partner countries and their preferences for new foreign investments.
-Second, at the community level, exposure to negative information about foreign companies' business practices affects public views on open foreign economic policies and attitudes toward foreign countries.
-Using an original survey, survey experiments, and regression analyses, I investigate how foreign companies' unfair treatment of workers and violations of local regulations lead to public backlash against open foreign economic policies.
-The findings from the survey and experiments suggest that breaking host country's norms and laws suppress public support for open foreign investment policies and mitigate the positive effects on public opinion engendered by FDI, while observational studies provide additional evidence.
+Abstract While foreign direct investment (FDI) is often welcomed by host communities, there are instances when even its direct economic beneficiaries oppose foreign investments.
+In this paper, I examine how foreign companies' investments and their deviations from local norms, such as violations of labor laws or environmental pollution, shape public opinion toward partner countries and foreign investment policies.
+Drawing on intergroup contact theory, I highlight the significance of foreign firms' interactions with host communities.
+I argue that exposure to information about foreign companies' business practices influences public views on open foreign economic policies and attitudes toward partner countries.
+Using both observational and experimental studies with a regional focus on the United States, I analyze how foreign companies' unfair treatment of workers and violations of local regulations trigger public backlash against globalization.
+The findings from the observational studies suggest that breaking host country's norms and laws suppress public support for open foreign investment policies and diminish the positive effects on public opinion typically associated with FDI.
+The experimental results further corroborate the causal mechanism.

 • Inference at the Data's Edge: Gaussian Processes for Estimation and Inference in the Face of Model Uncertainty, Poor Overlap, and Extrapolation -with Chad Hazlett and Soonhong Cho (R&R at Political Analysis) [paper] [software]